modernsoftware/learn-csharp/attributes/attributes.md

 ---

 # Attributes
-Attributes provide a method of associating metadata with assemblies, classes, methods, properties, etc.
+Attributes provide a method for associating metadata with assemblies, classes, methods, properties, etc.

 ****